Dyel-Acosta/Loan-Application/README.md

 ## Direct Link to View the Application

-To access the application, click on the following link:
+To access the application, click on the following link: https://dyel-acosta.github.io/Loan-App/

+**If it appears blank, data is loading**

 ### No External Dependencies were Installed
 You can downloand the application and run the app in the development mode.\